Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Additional Hawks Insights & Trends

-- Atlanta has gone 5-5 in its past 10 games, with a 4-6 record against the spread during that span.
+- Atlanta has a 3-7 record against the spread while finishing 5-5 overall over its last 10 contests.

-- Seven of the Hawks' last 10 outings have gone over the total.
+- The Hawks have gone over the total in six of their last 10 outings.

 - The Hawks put up an average of 118.4 points per game, seven more points than the 111.4 the Celtics give up to opponents.